Wilhelmina Slater: Family life

 Wilhelmina is the daughter of a United States senator, a hard man who is never satisfied with his daughter's achievements.
 She never addresses him as "father" or "dad" but instead as "The Senator."
 His reason for not being supportive of Wilhelmina's ambitions is that she had gone on to be cold and distant and she was no longer the daughter he once knew and loved.
 In "Family/Affair" Betty and Christina see a picture of her with Dick Cheney, suggesting she is a supporter of the Republican Party; in "Bananas for Betty" she admitted she never liked Rudy Giuliani during his mayoral days, but praised him for cleaning up the city.
+Wilhelmina reveals in "Trust, Lust, and Must" that while she was a student at the Salem Academy, she performed a private dance for Mikhail Baryshnikov.
 She lives at 33 Fifth Avenue in Manhattan, as seen from the canopy of her apartment building in exterior shots.

 She also has a strong-willed teenage daughter, Nico, introduced in the episode "The Lyin', the Watch and the Wardrobe" who has attended a succession of boarding schools and rarely lived with her mother.
 The name and identity of Nico's father and the length and details of his marriage or romantic involvement with Wilhelmina has never been addressed, but in Nico's first appearance it was mentioned he currently lives in Dubai, implying he is probably extremely wealthy from oil interests.
 Although, on bettysuarez.com it states Wilhelmina had once dated the Prince of Dubai.
 It is also implied her father knows of and financially supports Nico but, like Wilhelmina, takes little active interest in his daughter's day-to-day life.
 Despite their differences, Wilhelmina has shown willingness to improve their relationship, such as cooking a traditional Thanksgiving meal when Nico unexpectedly visited during the holidays, only to learn Nico had made other plans, in one of Wilhelmina's few sympathetic moments.
 Nico returned after she was suspected of murdering her boyfriend, but was actually hatching a scheme with her boyfriend, who was posing as a detective, to extort money from her mother.